An Appointment With The Gallows eBook #18

 She had hoped one day to leave Marble with all, not part of the money she had earned on her back to start a new life as a wife and mother.
 But now there would never be a softly whispered; “I love you darling,” when the oil lamp was blown out.
 There would be no painful joy from giving birth to her son or daughter.
 Susan was sure those who watched her hang until she was dead would forget she was ever born.

 An Appointment With The Gallows is my newest 2014 action-packed western frontier eBook.
+This eBook was uploaded onto Amazon on August 5, 2015.
 It does contain a small bit of erotic content, but nothing distasteful.
 I’ve made this comment section so I can share with visitors to my website what readers feel about this particular eBook.
 To share your comments too, just go back up to the top of the page and click on the Contact Me tab.

 Beverly T. in Tempe, Arizona February 6, 2015